 |Women's Viking Dress||Kids' Viking Costume||Girls' Viking Costume||Vikings Ragnar Outfit|

 |Men's Viking Costume||Vikings Lagertha Outfit||Baby Viking Costume||Adult Nordic Viking Outfit|

 While Vikings may not have worn the horned helmets as opera led us to believe, it is true that the Vikings were impressive in battle.
 Most of their garments were uncomplicated and practical, meant for withstanding battles and harsh temperatures.
 Men usually wore simple yet warm tunics made with linen and wool, while women wore plain dresses with aprons.
-Viking clothing was also worn in layers in order to keep warm, with a variety of cloaks and capes to ward off the northern chill.
-Many Viking Halloween costumes aren't that historically accurate, although we know less about their clothing than we do about some others due to having fewer surviving pieces and less artwork from the times depicting their traditional outfits.
+Viking clothing was also worn in layers to keep warm, with various cloaks and capes to ward off the northern chill.
+Many Viking Halloween costumes aren't that historically accurate, although it's fair to say that we know less about their clothing than we do about some other cultures.
+That's due to having fewer surviving pieces and less artwork from the times depicting their traditional outfits.